 The Bihu Festivals are the national festivals of Assam, a north-eastern state in India.
 The Bihus are the most important festivals of Assam, which are celebrated each year with loads of fun and abundance.
-Of the three Bihu Festivals held in Assam, the Rangali Bihu Festival is celebrated in Spring.
+Of the three Bihu Festivals held in Assam, the Rongali Bihu Festival is celebrated in Spring.
 The Assamese people, irrespective of caste, creed, faith, religion and belief, take part in the Bihu Festival.

-The Rangali Bihu Festival is just a part of the Bihu Festival of Assam which continues for seven days.
+The Rongali Bihu Festival is just a part of the Bihu Festival of Assam which continues for seven days.
 Apart from the feasts and other features, the main attraction of the festival is the Bihu Dancing, during which visitors are served with rice-beer.

-The Rangali Bihu Festival in Assam begins in the middle of the month of April, which is the last day of the month of Chaitra according to the Hindu calendar.
+The Rongali Bihu Festival in Assam begins in the middle of the month of April, which is the last day of the month of Chaitra according to the Hindu calendar.
 The festival continues for 7 days.